gallegosdalila/Project-II-Ecoli-273/README.md

 figures/fig4_compare_N_single_source.png     the same histogram at N = 10, 100, 1000
-figures/fig5_convergence_single_source.png   mean distance vs iteration, one band per N figures/fig6_control_single_source.png       biased vs unbiased control
+figures/fig5_convergence_single_source.png   mean distance vs iteration, one band per N figures/fig6_control_single_source.png       biased vs unbiased control figures/fig7_population_split_{field}.png    which source each bacterium
+                                             converged on (only for multi-source fields, such as competing_sources)
 ```

 If a needed `.npz` is missing this raises `FileNotFoundError` and prints the exact command to produce it — it will never quietly rerun a simulation, because then a figure and the results table could come from two different runs.